Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 When the upload is successful, do the following:

 - Create a Git Tag for the deployed version: 1.0.X
-- update `-Dversion` (from the above command) with the 1.0.X+1 pattern, and push the file.
+- Update `-Dversion` (from the above command) with the 1.0.X+1 pattern, and push the file.

 ### Next Steps
-You're now ready to install Vagrant, which will help get our virtual environment up and running.
+You're now ready to install Vagrant, which will help get our virtual environment setup.

 ## Running the CentOS Virtual Machine on Windows